 Petaluma High School Agriculture Courses 2012-2013

-SKILLS FOR THE TRADES Prerequisite: None Years: 9-12
+Introduction to Ag.
+Mechanics Prerequisite: None Years: 9-12

 This introductory agriculture class is designed to give students hands-on skills in the areas of sheet metal, plumbing, electrical, woodworking, cold metal, surveying, tool sharpening, rope work and tool identification.
 Students will learn beginning skills for all of these trades through classroom learning reinforced with hands on projects.
 Local shops and worksites will be visited to show real-world connections to curriculum.
 In addition, students will learn to use over 400 tools and materials.
 Students will acquire skills that may spark a career interest, or simply teach life-long practical skills.
 It is highly recommended that this course be taken before other agricultural mechanics courses.
 This course meets the Math / Science related requirement for graduation.